LogoElectromagnet Maker

 BoundaryMinimum conditionFail triggerSource note

-IBC 2021 door-hardware release path (Section 1010.2.12 in ICC Group A text)Door hardware action must directly interrupt lock power independent of access-control software logic.Hardware release path depends on controller logic only, or cannot be proven during failover tests.ICC Group A egress text reviewed 2026-04-05; verify local adopted code year with AHJ.
+IBC 2021 door-hardware release path (Section 1010.2.12 in ICC Group A text)Door hardware action must directly interrupt lock power independent of access-control software logic; verify local section mapping (IBC 2021: 1010.2.12, IBC 2024: 1010.2.10).Hardware release path depends on controller logic only, or cannot be proven during failover tests.ICC Group A egress text + UL locking configuration guidance reviewed 2026-04-21.

-UL listing boundary (UL 294 and UL 1034 per UL guidance)Use listing path that matches lock configuration and the adopted code section for the project.Assuming any UL mark automatically satisfies every electrically locked egress configuration.UL access-control certification page + UL 2024 code-reference guidance, reviewed 2026-04-05.
+UL listing boundary (UL 294 and UL 1034 per UL guidance)Use listing path that matches locking configuration and adopted code path (UL 294 for access-control system evaluation, UL 1034 for burglary-resistant lock mechanisms, and UL 305 where panic hardware path applies).Assuming any UL mark automatically satisfies every electrically locked egress configuration.UL access-control page + UL 2025 locking-configuration guidance, reviewed 2026-04-23.

-Performance benchmark boundary (ANSI/BHMA A156.23-2022)Treat Grade 1 and force categories as product-performance baseline, then verify installed-door conditions separately.Using grade label as a substitute for local wiring, mounting, and release-path validation.A156.23-2022 summary indicates grade/force test framework (reviewed 2026-04-05).
+Performance benchmark boundary (ANSI/BHMA A156.23-2022)Treat Grade 1 and force categories as product-performance baseline, then verify installed-door conditions separately.Using grade label as a substitute for local wiring, mounting, and release-path validation.A156.23 summary indicates grade/force framework (reviewed 2026-04-21).

 Minimum evidence pack before PO release